Graduation is not automatic upon completion of requirements.

 - Course substitutions or course equivalencies from other colleges may not be used to satisfy Certificate of Performance requirements.

-- Once a student has completed all requirements and all grades are officially posted, students may petition to receive their Certificate of Performance by visiting the Evaluations Office.
+- Once a student has completed all requirements and all grades are officially posted on a student academic record, students may petition to receive their Certificate of Performance by visiting the Evaluations Office.